mrkaleArduinoLib/gbj_ds1307/README.md

 <a id="getSqwLevel"></a>
 ## getSqwLevel()
 #### Description
-The method provides set output level of the SQW/OUT pin of the chip when the generating of square wave signal is disabled.
+The method provides output level of the SQW/OUT pin of the chip when the generating of square wave signal is disabled.

 #### Syntax
     uint8_t getSqwLevel();